 Registration will be free of charge for attendees from non-profit academic institutions.
 Participants are expected to cover their own travel and housing expenses.

 Workshop content will be targeted to graduate student, postdoctoral, and faculty-level attendees.
-Space is limited.
+Due to space constraints, the number of participants will be limited.

 If you have any questions, please contact Pat Sudac email@example.com.